May Altimimi Test Algebra 2 9.1-9.3

 Finding the Center, Vertices, Co-vertices, and Foci

 The center is easily identifiable from the standard equation.
-The vertices are located at a distance 'a' from the center along the major axis.
 Co-vertices are located at a distance 'b' from the center along the minor axis.
-The distance from the center to each focus, 'c', is calculated using the relationship: c² = a² - b².
+Which means the vertices are located at a distance 'a' from the center along the major axis.
+The distance from the center to each focus, 'c', is calculated using the relationship: c² = a² - b² Less friction, more output..

 Graphing Ellipses